What is the process to apply for entrance into the theatre program as a first year student or transfer student?

 The BFA Screen Acting degree is an interdisciplinary major offered jointly by the Dodge College of Film and Media Arts and the Department of Theatre.
 The core curriculum focuses on film studies, including film history and film production skills (editing, directing, screenwriting) and offers opportunities to take two electives at the upper division level in either film or theatre.
 As a BFA Screen Acting student, approximately half of your required major classes are in the Department of Theatre and the other half are in the Dodge College of Film and Media Arts.

-We highly recommend that prospective students review the curriculum of each program in the catalog (BFA Theatre Performance, BFA Screen Acting) prior to choosing their degree program for audition purposes.
+We highly recommend that prospective students review the curriculum of each program in the catalog prior to choosing their degree program for audition purposes.

 Are there scholarships available for theatre students?

-The University provides Academic Merit Awards to students who qualify based on their academic achievements.
+The Office of Admission will determine if a student qualifies for academic merit scholarship during the application review process.
 The Department of Theatre has a limited number of American Celebration Talent Awards for incoming first year and transfer students.
 Students must be listed as theatre majors on their admissions applications to be eligible for a Talent Award.
 Consideration for Talent Awards is given at the audition/interview and students are notified of these awards either with their financial aid package or shortly thereafter.

 Is there a theatre minor?

 The Department of Theatre does not offer a theatre minor at this time.
-For students with an interest in Theatre Technology, it is possible to complete an interdisciplinary cluster (Theatre Technology for Cinematography) as part of the general education program.
+However, it is possible to complete an interdisciplinary cluster (Theatre Technology for Cinematography) as part of the general education program.